m4lwhere/DoD-CyberChallenge-C1-Challenges/README.md

 ### Description
 We've received intelligence that an attacker is hosting flags for others to find.
 However, it seems that this flag is hosted on a non-standard port.
 Can you find the service and read the flag?

+### Hints
+1. Use `nmap` to search for open ports.
+2. Make sure to check for ALL ports!

 ### Tested Areas
 This revolves around a candidate's ability to scan all TCP ports to find an open port.
 The service is hosted on TCP port 51147.